Becoming a host family in Italy

 Length of stay

 If you require your au pair to drive, you must provide him/her with a car, pay for car insurance and ensure that the car is well maintained.
 You must also provide fuel or give money to your au pair to pay for fuel for the car.
-Remember your au pair is young and comes from a different country where she/he drove on the other side of the road.
+Remember your au pair is young and comes from a different country where she/he might drive on the other side of the road.
 She/he may not have much driving experience.
 We recommend that you provide your au pair with driving lessons until she/he is confident enough to drive your car.